… Providence: involving divine foresight or intervention. “God’s providential care for each of us.”

-My Church of Rome origins die unwillingly as you might have guessed as I struggled with the non-person divinity.
-I kept making efforts to justify some form of efficacious prayer, of divine blessings and of inspired prophesy, positioning these in the human head and heart rather than in a Godhead.
+My Church of Rome origins die reluctantly, as you might have guessed, as I struggle with the non-person divinity.
+I keep making efforts to justify some form of efficacious prayer, of divine blessings and of inspired prophesy, positioning these in the human head and heart rather than in a Godhead.

 Antonioni does not refer to my struggle with the question of divine providence.
 He nonetheless enlarges God as a comforting moral purpose–again as a notion of a non-person God.
-But Antonioni’s “God as moral purpose” is so much more than my God as a mysterious, denatured creating-forming and dissolving principal.
+But Antonioni’s “God as moral purpose” is so much more than my God as a mysterious, denatured, but nonetheless creating-forming and dissolving principal.
 Amen.

 Kind regards to all Arthur Panaro